fetchai/agents-aea/packages/fetchai/skills/erc1155_client/README.md

 ## Description

-This is a skill for buying data via a smart contract.
+This is a skill for demoing the purchase of data via a smart contract.

-This skill finds an `ERC1155 contract deployment AEA` on the soef, requests specific data, negotiates the price, pays the proposed amount via smart contract if agreement is reach, and receives the data bought.
+This skill finds an `ERC1155 contract deployment AEA` on the SOEF, requests specific data, negotiates the price, pays the proposed amount via smart contract if agreement is reach, and receives the data bought.

 ## Behaviours

-* search: searches for the ERC1155 deployment agent on the soef
+* search: searches for the ERC1155 deployment agent on the SOEF

 ## Handlers